Nancy Pelosi Immediately Agrees With Donald Trump’s Call For $2,000 Stimulus Check To Americans, Asks For Vote

 Trump demanded on Tuesday that lawmakers send a new version of the COVID-19 relief package, saying that the plans for a $600 check for Americans must be increased to $2,000.

-“I am asking Congress to amend this bill and increase the ridiculously low $600 to $2,000, or $4,000 for a couple,” Trump said, via The Associated Press.
+“I am asking Congress to amend this bill and increase the ridiculously low $600 to $2,000, or $4,000 for a couple,” Trump said, via the Associated Press.
 “I am also asking Congress to get rid of the wasteful and unnecessary items from this legislation and to send me a suitable bill.”

-As the report noted, Trump’s suggestion drew immediate approval from the House speaker, who wrote on Twitter that Democrats were ready to back Trump’s proposal.
+As the report noted, Trump’s suggestion drew immediate approval from the House speaker, who wrote on Twitter that Democrats were ready to back the president’s proposal.

 “Republicans repeatedly refused to say what amount the President wanted for direct checks.
 At last, the President has agreed to $2,000 — Democrats are ready to bring this to the Floor this week by unanimous consent.
 Let’s do it!”
 Pelosi tweeted.